 The British Ministry of Transport launched an initial field test in the area of platooning in late 2016.
 The requirements: A convoy size of three trucks, a test duration of 28 weeks with an initial test phase in a safe environment, and a subsequent phase on public roads.
 DHL Supply Chain has applied for the practical conduct in a consortium led by the consulting firm TRL.
 This syndicate was awarded the contract in Fall of 2017 and preparations are currently underway for the first phase.
-The plan is to drive the road portion of the field test on the route between the Midlands and Avonmouth, near Bristol.
-Participation in the Dutch project played a significant role in the selection of the offer from TRL and DHL Supply Chain.

 The future of freight traffic?

 The results of the tests could decisively change the road freight traffic of tomorrow.
 The vision of ultimately leading convoys of three or more trucks from a lone leader of the pack and thus significantly reducing space, fuel, and workload can become reality.
 DHL is right up front for the ride, not at least for sustainability reasons.
 Because every bit of energy saving is completely in line with the Group’s goal of achieving emissions-free logistics by 2050.